On the Exact Convex Hull of IFS Fractals: On the Cardinality of Vertices

 \begin{dfn} We say that a polyfractal is \textbf{irrational} with respect to the IFS $\mcT$, if it has no focal points $\Foc_\mcT(F)=\mes$, and \textbf{rational} if it does. \end{dfn}

-\begin{thm} \textup{(Cardinality of Extrema I)}\ If a polyfractal has a finite number of extrema, then all must be eventual.
-An irrational polyfractal has no eventual extrema, and has at least a countably infinite number of extremal points. \end{thm}
+\begin{thm} \textup{(Cardinality of Vertices I)}\ If a polyfractal has a finite number of extrema, then all must be eventual.
+An irrational polyfractal has no eventual extrema, and has at least a countably infinite number of extremal points.\myddag \end{thm}

-\prf If there was at least one non-eventual extremal point, then by Corollary \ref{s030104} an infinite number of distinct extrema could be generated.\\ Consider an irrational fractal, and suppose indirectly that some extremal point $e\in\Ext(F)$ is eventual, meaning $\exists b,x\in\mcAf:\ e=T_b(p_x)$.
-Then by Theorem \ref{s030102} the inverse iterate $p_x=T_b^{-1}(e)\in\Ext(F)$ so $p_x\in\Ext(F)\cap\Per(F)\neq\mes$.
-By the irrationality of $F$ however $\Foc(F)=\mes$ so by Theorem \ref{s030106} we get the empty intersection $\Ext(F)\cap\Per(F)=\mes$ which is a contradiction.\\ Taking any extremal point, it must be non-eventual by the above, so Corollary \ref{s030104} implies that inverse iterating this extremal point will generate a countably infinite number of distinct extrema, so we must have $|\Ext(F)|\geq\aleph_0$. \sqr
+\prf If there were at least one non-eventual extremal point, then by Corollary \ref{s030104} an infinite number of distinct extrema could be generated.\\ Consider an irrational fractal, and suppose indirectly that some extremal point $e\in\Ext(F)$ is eventual, meaning $\exists b,x\in\mcAf:\ e=T_b(p_x)$.
+Then by Lemma \ref{s030102} the inverse iterate $p_x=T_b^{-1}(e)\in\Ext(F)$ so $p_x\in\Ext(F)\cap\Per(F)\neq\mes$.
+By the irrationality of $F$ however $\Foc(F)=\mes$ so by Theorem \ref{s030106} we get the empty intersection $\Ext(F)\cap\Per(F)=\mes$ which is a contradiction.\\ Taking any extremal point, it must be non-eventual by the above, so Corollary \ref{s030104} implies that inverse iterating this extremal point will generate a countably infinite number of distinct extrema. \sqr

-The question remains whether the converse is true, that is do rational polyfractals have a finite number of extrema?
+The question remains whether the converse is true, that is, do rational polyfractals have a finite number of extrema?
 We show this for the broad subclass of ``fractals of unity'' in Section \ref{s0302}.
 But first, we reason why it is sufficient to consider only rational fractals in practice.

-Due to the lack of extremal focality in an irrational fractal, the extrema tend to infinitesimally cluster around the vertices of the convex hull.
+Due to the lack of extremal focality in an irrational fractal, the extrema tend to infinitesimally cluster around the vertices of the convex hull (by Theorem \ref{s030110}).
 Thus the corners are ``rounded off self-similarly'' in an infinite number of extrema, so finding the exact convex hull of an irrational fractal seems hopelessly difficult.
 We may however turn our efforts to finding the potentially finite convex hull of rational fractals, and fortunately by the theorem below, they approximate the irrational case via the subclass of ``fractals of unity''.

 \begin{thm} \textup{(Continuity in Angular Parameters)}\ Keeping the rotation angles variable as a vector $\vt\libeq (\vt_1,\ldots,\vt_n)$ while the other parameters of the IFS constant, and denoting the resulting attractor as $F[\vt]$, the map $\vt\mapsto F[\vt]$ is continuous in the following domain and range metrics respectively